-I trying not to let my frustration show.
+I was trying not to let my frustration show.

-“Why are we failing the Oklahoma Section 8 Inspection?
+“Why are we failing the Oklahoma Section 8 Inspections?

 It seems like we are making the same mistakes over and over.”

-I looked up the letters we’d received from the housing authority.
-There were four such letters that came in over the past few weeks.
+I looked up the letters we’d received from the public housing authority.
+There were four such letters that came in over the past few weeks from the public housing authority.
 Getting one of these letters is a painful reminder that we had failed.
-It meant that we’d missed one or more items of the section 8 inspection checklist in the unit.
+It meant that we had missed one or more items from our Section 8 inspection checklist.

-If any single item doesn’t meet HUD guidelines during the section 8 housing inspection OKC, the unit fails.
+If any single item doesn’t meet HUD guidelines during the Section 8 inspections, the unit fails.
 That means the tenant can’t move in.
-That means the owner doesn’t start to collect rent yet.
+That means the property owner doesn’t start to collect rent yet.

 In essence, no one walks away from the inspection happy.